RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 Thankfully it was a warm night, so Debug barely noticed she was mostly naked as she streaked towards freedom.

 Trying to make no noise as she pitter patted to a halt next to the dilapidated vehicle.
 With swift practice she fetched the shim, jammed it through the gap in the driver side window and pulled the latch open.
-Making sure not to be too hasty and attract attention, Debug sat in the car and pulled the door closed, pulling again until it made the sound of the latch closing all the way.
+Making sure not to be too hasty and attract attention, Debug sat in the car and gently pulled the door closed, pulling again until it made the sound of the latch closing all the way.

 In the front passenger seat, right where she had left them weeks prior, was her lockpick set.